gjmolter/raspberrypi-led-morse-code/README.md

 Pin 18 (GPIO 24) → Jumper → BreadBoard → Resistor → LED → Breadboard → Jumper → Pin 6 (Ground)

-If you don't have a breadboard, just ducktape everything.
+If you don't have a breadboard, you should be fine taping everything.

 #### HOW TO RUN IT
 Just run the `ledblinkRaspberry.py` file with superuser privileges (root).